Lindsay Pineda, Senior Project Manager, Unicon, Inc.

 The following examples illustrate the types of data management challenges most often expressed at the institutions with whom we spoke:

 - "Lack of confidence" when it comes to data collection policies – Several institutions communicated a lack of confidence in the data that was currently being collected.
 This includes whether or not the data was of good quality for a learning analytics initiative purpose.
-There was also communicated concern regarding the lack of unified policies to help guide the collection of data itself.
+There also communicated concern regarding the lack of unified policies to help guide the collection of data itself.
 We heard several discussions around issues such as not having a universal policy for VLE/ LMS usage, attendance policies being unclear, and data not being collected uniformly across departments.
 Individuals within a large group at one institution had no awareness of what role each held within the university and how their job duties affected each other.
 They were unclear about how the data they needed impacted and overlapped with each role as well.
 One individual at that institution stated, "We have a vast array of ways we collect data at the moment and so many issues around that.
 We are seeing missing data, needs for data which is not currently gathered, attendance data that varies across programs and we have no idea if the data that actually is available is any good."

 Institutions shared some ideas with us regarding potential solutions and recommendations that they feel would be beneficial:

 - "It is important to determine how data is captured and that it is standardized" - This is a direct quote from one member of an Information Technology (IT) group at an institution.
-This person advised that they discuss their frustrations regularly about this topic.
-They informed us that the bottom line for them was to have "controls about confidentiality levels, data that is captured and how it is used need to be determined upfront.
+This person stated that they discuss their frustrations regularly about this topic.
+They informed us that the bottom line for them was to have "controls about confidentiality levels, data that is captured, and how it is used determined upfront.
 This needs to be done the same way for everyone as well; not just IT."
 Standardizing the practice of what data will be collected, who will gather it, and for what purpose it will be used in the initial stages of a learning analytics initiative will help outline the process for future iterations.
-This will allow for a smooth transfer of responsibility and help determine if any resources should leave the institution.
+This will allow for a smooth transfer of responsibility and help determine which, if any resources should leave the institution.

 - Establish a searchable "policy bank" – The individuals within one institution's technical group shared that "having a searchable 'policy bank' would greatly cut down on the confusion about where a policy is and how to follow it."
 This particular institution expressed that training new staff about the policies and procedures to be followed was difficult.
 This was due to the vast number of policies that existed and the fact that no one executed those policies in the same way.
 Another institution we visited had spent a significant amount of time and effort to develop a very clear outline for a policy regarding student consent.
 This included what "consent" meant to that institution, who can give consent to whom, and when consent is required.
 After all of this effort, there was still nowhere to refer to the policy for someone who was being newly on-boarded.
 As it was pointed out to us, "This is not an efficient, or even practical way, to house policies.
 If we can't find it and it's not readily available to everyone, how can we make sure we are adhering to it?"
 Establishing a centralized, searchable policy bank or storage hub significantly benefits institutions.